-What voice commands can i use inside Radio Paradise on the Roku streaming device?
+- What voice commands can i use within Radio Paradise on the Roku streaming device?

 Radio Paradise is a for-profit business, and as such doesn’t qualify for the 501(c)(3) status that a volunteer-run public FM station would.
 “The business model is unusual, which often prompts questions about it.
 Traditionally it’s been the business — not the customer — who assigns a value to a product or service.
 Or a non-profit foundation provides a service to you or to others and then tries to convince you that they’re worthy of your support.”